-Imagery Technicians work along side other Canadian Forces members, in the Army, Navy and Air Force to document the important events in the life and times of the Canadian Forces.
+Imagery Technicians work along side other Forces members, in the Army, Navy and Air Force to document the important events in the life and times of the Forces.
 They may work at any base in Canada, on ships at sea, and overseas as part of United Nations and NATO missions.

 The starting salary for a fully-trained Imagery Technician is $49,400 per year; however, depending on previous experience and training the starting salary may be higher.

 Initially, Imagery Technicians are posted to an Imaging Section in Canada.
 As Image Technicians in their career, they will continue to receive the appropriate training for their new area of employment, as well as leadership and other skills development courses.

 - Video Editor

 - Audio and Video Recording Technician

 The first stage of training is the Basic Military Qualification course, or Basic Training, held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
 This training provides the basic core skills and knowledge common to all trades.
 A goal of this course is to ensure that all recruits maintain the Forces physical fitness standard; as a result, the training is physically demanding.

 Basic Occupational Qualification Training

 Imagery Technicians attend the Canadian Forces School of Aerospace Technology and Engineering in Borden, Ontario.
 Training takes approximately 4 months and includes: